mkadiri/cheat-sheet/app/src/assets/docs/aws-certification.md

 - on-demand self-service - *can provision resources without human interaction*
 - broad network access - *resources available over network, accessed by diverse client platforms*
 - multi-tenancy and resource pooling - *multiple clients can share same infra*
-- rapid elasticity and scalibility
+- rapid elasticity and scalability
 - measured service - users pay correctly for what they use

 ### Six advantages